 - a.
 The TD should stop all of the clocks in that player's games. - b.
 Notification of this death (ideally with an appropriate condolence message) and the clock stoppage should be sent to all opponents of the player involved as well as to the backup TD and relevant National Delegate. - c.
 Determine if any of the deceased player's games had yet ended.
 If none of the deceased player's games had yet ended, cancel all of the player's games.
-File the Document of Withdrawal form (found on the server) to inform the Ratings Commissioner about why these games were cancelled. - d.
-If any of the deceased player's games had already ended: For each game that is still ongoing for the deceased player, ask the deceased player's opponents if the player wishes to claim a win.
-In your inquiry to the player be sure to inform the person that any claim filed for a win must be accompanied by supportive analysis that is due to be received by the Tournament Director within 14 days (plus postal transmission time) after informing the TD of the intention to claim a win. - e.
-Wait up to 7 days (not counting postal transmission time or any days a player is on leave) for response about the player's desire to claim a win. - f.
-If there is no response within that time, or the player says no, then post the result of each such game as a draw. - g.
-If a player wishes to claim a win, send the player a copy of the adjudication rules - h.
+Use the automated withdrawal system on the server to inform the Ratings Commissioner about why these games were cancelled. - d.
+If any of the deceased player's games had already ended: - (i) For each game that is still ongoing for the deceased player, ask each of the deceased player's opponents if the player wishes to claim a win. - (ii) If the game involved 25 or fewer moves, inform the opponent that the deceased player's automatic claim will be for a draw. - (iii) If the game involved more than 25 moves by White, inform the opponent that the deceased player's automatic claim will be for a win. - (iv) In your inquiry to the player be sure to inform the person that any claim filed for a win must be accompanied by supportive analysis that is due to be received by the Tournament Director within 14 days (plus postal transmission time) after informing the TD of the intention to claim a win. - e.
+Wait up to 7 days (not counting postal transmission time or any days a player is on leave) for response about the player's desire to claim a win. f.
+If there is no response within that time, or the player says no, and the game involved 25 or fewer moves, then post the result of each such game as a draw.
+If a game involved at least 26 moves by White, send the game for adjudication. - g.
+If a player wishes to claim a draw (against the deceased player's automatic claim of a win) or a win, send the player a copy of the adjudication rules h.
 Then wait for the above described 14-day period for the player to send analysis directly to TD.
 (If the player sends a request within those 14 days for an extension of another 14 days, approve this extension.) - i.
 If analysis reportedly in support of claim of win is received within those 14 days, find an adjudicator in keeping with the playing strength of the event and follow adjudication procedures.
 (See Section 8 concerning adjudication procedures.)
-If no analysis is received within the required time, or the analysis received only claims a draw, just post draw results.

-- j.
-Post the adjudication result for each game as the result becomes known. - k.
+If no analysis is received within the required time, or the analysis received only claims a draw, just post draw results. - j.
+Post the adjudication result for each game as the result becomes known. k.
 It is the responsibility of the TD to inform players about their right to appeal adjudication decisions.
-If a player files an appeal of the adjudicator's decision within 14 days of being notified of that decision, then the TD must send the information to a different adjudicator, preferably one of higher playing strength, though know that the Tournament Organizer or the National Federation Delegate may instead request that an ICCF Commissioner choose the appeal adjudicator.
+If a player files an appeal of the adjudicator's decision within 14 days of being notified of that decision, then the TD must send the information to a different adjudicator, preferably one of higher playing strength, though know that the Tournament Organizer or the National

+Federation Delegate may instead request that an ICCF Commissioner choose the appeal adjudicator.